sphinx-gallery/sphinx-gallery/doc/configuration.rst

 ==========================

-When notebooks are produced, by default (``notebook_images = False``) image paths from the `image` directive in rST documentation blocks (not images generated fom code) are included in markdown using their original paths.
+When notebooks are produced, by default (``notebook_images = False``) image paths from the `image` directive in reST documentation blocks (not images generated fom code) are included in markdown using their original paths.
 This includes paths to images expected to be present on the local filesystem which is unlikely to be the case for those downloading the notebook.